letmejustputthishere/chain-fusion-nft-creator/README.md

 -   generate a number of jobs
 -   deploy the chainfusion canister

-If you want to check that the `chainfusion_backend` really processed the events, you can either look at the logs output by running `./deploy.sh` – keep an eye open for the `Successfully ran job` message – or you can call the EVM contract to get the results of the jobs.
+If you want to check that the `chainfusion_backend` really processed the events, you can either look at the logs output by running `./deploy.sh` – keep an eye open for the `Assets & Metadata successfully generated` message – or you can call the EVM contract to get the `tokenURI`.
-To do this, run `cast call --rpc-url=127.0.0.1:8545 0x5fbdb2315678afecb367f032d93f642f64180aa3  "getResult(uint)(string)" <job_id>` where `<job_id>` is the id of the job you want to get the result for.
-This should always return `"6765"` for processed jobs, which is the 20th fibonacci number, and `""` for unprocessed jobs.
+To do this, run `cast call --rpc-url=127.0.0.1:8545 0x5fbdb2315678afecb367f032d93f642f64180aa3  "tokenURI(uint256)(string)" <token_id>` where `<token_id>` is the id of the token you want to get the `tokenURI` for.
+This should return `"http://2222s-4iaaa-aaaaf-ax2uq-cai.localhost:4943/<token_id>"` for processed mints and `server returned an error response: error code 3: execution reverted: revert: NOT_MINTED` for unprocessed mints.

-If you want to create more jobs, simply run `cast send --rpc-url=127.0.0.1:8545 0x5fbdb2315678afecb367f032d93f642f64180aa3  "newJob()" --private-key=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --value 0.01ether`.
+If you want to mint more NFTs, simply run `cast send --rpc-url=127.0.0.1:8545 0x5fbdb2315678afecb367f032d93f642f64180aa3  "mintTo(address)" <mint_to_address> --private-key=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`.

 You can learn more about how to use cast [here](https://book.getfoundry.sh/reference/cast/).